nonkiru/nonkiru.art/src/ocs/estelle.md

 Estelle is a nice, pure-of-heart person.
 They were polite and posh.
 They were a natural leader.

 Estelle was however, haunted by her past.
 When a timeloop would fail, and Estelle would die, she would be sent back to the past to re-do everything again.
 In some loops, she would remember everything.
 In others, they would end before she could.
 In the final loop, Estelle did remember everything.
-She was relieved; finally, she could live her fully, in peace.
+She was relieved; finally, she could live her life fully, in peace.

 ## Achievements
 ---